 1911 Poquonock Avenue, Route 75, Windsor

 Group hayrides arranged weekdays by appointment, 9 a.m.-5 p.m. during the month of October.
 PYO pumpkins, homemade cider donuts, apple cider and activity booklet included in tour.* Fall family fun with weekend entertainment and hayrides. *Storyboards and educational resources available upon request.
 Proud supporter of Spookley the Square Pumpkin.
 Two mazes offered for kids ages 3-8, and a six-acre maze for those wanting to be lost for longer!

 997 Farmington Avenue, West Hartford

 A visit to The Claypen is a fun-filled and memorable experience, allowing kids and adults alike to express their creativity!
-Groups of all ages enjoy painting together!
 We offer affordable packages for scout troops and field trips, and are the destination of choice for many area homeschoolers and alternative education schools.
 We are happy to customize to special requests — just ask!